chef-boneyard/chef-dk/POLICYFILE_README.md

 ## What's this Policyfile Stuff?

-First of all, it's alpha-quality software.
+First of all, it's beta-quality software.
 Though one of our goals is to make Chef a lot easier to get started with, it's definitely not a good idea to start using it if you're new to Chef.
-If you're an experienced user, we'd love for you to use it and provide feedback, but BEWARE: you are strongly advised to use this only with a separate Chef Server or Enterprise Chef organization.
-To be compatible with the currrent Chef Server feature set, policyfile commands will do things like upload cookbooks with very large, non-sequential, version numbers (more detail on this below).
-Unless you've taken a specific precautions, you can easily hurt yourself by running Policyfile commands against a production Chef Server (or organization).
+If you're an experienced user, we'd love for you to use it and provide feedback, but BEWARE: by default, the Policyfile tooling currently works in a "compatibility mode" which is generally unsafe to use in an existing Chef Server organization.
+As of Chef Server 12.0.7, users can enable "native mode" with configuration options for Chef Server, Chef Client and ChefDK;
+however, native mode can only be enabled after a fresh install of Chef Server 12.0.7.
+Support for upgrading existing servers is forthcoming.

 If you try it out and have any feedback, first check out whether it's listed in the "Known Limitations" section below.
 If your idea/need isn't